 Here are the vaccines your child will get and the diseases they protect against:

-Hepatitis B vaccine guards against hepatitis B, which damages the liver.
-It's possible, your child may have already received this vaccine in the hospital.
+- Hepatitis B vaccine guards against hepatitis B virus, which damages the liver.
+It's possible, your child may have already received the first vaccine in the series in the hospital.

-Hib vaccine protects against Haemophilus influenzae type b (Hib), an infection of the brain and spinal cord that can damage a baby's brain and hearing.
+- Hib vaccine protects against Haemophilus influenzae type b (Hib), a bacteria that causes an infection in the brain and spinal cord that can damage a baby's brain and hearing.

 Your Baby's Development This Week